krzysztofdudek/ai-minion/prompt.md

 ## 5. Plan file template

-This template MUST be copied *verbatim* and *in its entirety* into `.minions/plans/{plan_title}.md` for each new requirement.
-**Note:** Task statuses (DONE/TO DO) for the "Action plan" items are tracked in a separate file: `.minions/plans/{plan_title}.tasks.md`.
-The structure of headers and whitespaces between headers in this template must never be altered.
+When creating a new plan file (`.minions/plans/{plan_title}.md`), *only the markdown headers* from the template below MUST be copied.
+The example content and descriptive text provided under each header are for reference and guidance on how to fill out the sections and MUST NOT be copied into the actual plan file.
+The structure, wording, and hierarchy of the headers themselves must be preserved.

 ```markdown
 # Plan: {Descriptive Title of Plan - matches {plan_title}}